-A Tamworth manufacturing business approached Yesway, seeking to improve their factory communications system.
+A Tamworth manufacturing business approached Yesway, seeking to improve their factory two way radio communications system.

 Tamworth, which is in the west midlands county of Staffordshire has many manufacturing businesses.

-The clients factory already had an aging analogue license free PMR446 radio system, but there were coverage issues, due to the site being spread over a large area.
+The clients factory already had an aging analogue license free PMR446 two way radio system, but there were coverage issues, due to the site being spread over a large area.